Search Permit Records

-How to Apply for Building Permits in the Coachella Valley
+How to Apply for Building Permits

-Building permits in the Coachella Valley are not managed by a single authority.
-Each incorporated city runs its own building department, issues its own permits, and sets its own inspection schedules.
-Unincorporated areas including Bermuda Dunes and parts of the east valley fall under Riverside County Building and Safety.
-Manufactured and mobile homes are handled separately through the California Department of Housing and Community Development regardless of city.
+Unincorporated areas such as Bermuda Dunes and parts of the east valley fall under Riverside County Building and Safety.
+Manufactured and mobile homes are handled separately through the California Department of Housing and Community Development, no matter which city they sit in.

 Building Jurisdictions in the Coachella Valley

-Use the contact information below to reach the building department for your city directly.
-All phone numbers, emails, and permit portal links are current as of the time this page was published.
+All details are current as of the time this page was published.

 Permit Requirements by Trade

-Whether a permit is required depends on the trade, the scope of the work, and in some cases the specific city.
-The guidelines below reflect standard California requirements as adopted across Coachella Valley jurisdictions.
-When in doubt, call the building department for your city before work begins.
-Most will tell you over the phone whether a permit is required for your specific project.
+The guidelines below reflect standard California requirements adopted across Coachella Valley jurisdictions.
+When in doubt, call your city's building department before work begins, since most will tell you over the phone whether your project needs a permit.

 - Roof repair under 25% of total roof area